Special Education Needs Co-ordinator (SENCo)

 Following assessments, in consultation with parents and teachers, pupils who are not making suitable progress may be placed on our SEND profile.
 The pupil will then have an Individual Education Plan (IEP), with SMART targets which are reviewed three times a year.

 We liaise with a number of different outside agencies to provide support and strategies for our SEND pupils.
 We work closely with teachers and we aim to identify pupils with SEND as early as possible so that interventions can be put in place.
 If it is felt to be appropriate as part of our graduated response through SEND meetings, we will seek parent's permission to make a referral to one of the outside agencies to come into school and work with us.

 If it is felt necessary, Mrs Parkinson will involve outside agencies such as an Educational Psychologist, Speech and Language Therapist or make a referral to SEND Support Service.
 The authority also has an advisory service called SEND Support Service (SENDSS) and for some of our pupils they will need to have involvement from them.
 Their service provides support for pupils on the autistic spectrum, sensory and physical difficulties, and speech and language difficulties.
 Often these advisory teachers work closely with the paediatricians who are also heavily involved with a number of our pupils.
 If your child is involved with a paediatrician, then Mrs Parkinson will be providing them with regular updates and information.

-We employ an educational psychologist called Debbie Shannon.
+We employ an educational psychologist called Rebecca Ashton.
 She works alongside our local authority Educational Psychologist to provide invaluable support for both pupils and teachers.
 She is in school two days each half term.